AndyXMB/openhab2-addons/addons/binding/org.openhab.binding.tivo/README.md

 | tivoStatus | String | TiVo Status | Action return code / channel information returned by the TiVo.  |
 | tivoCommand | String | Custom Command | Send any custom commands that are not documented within the official specification.
 Both the command and action string must be supplied. **Note: support is not provided for undocumented commands!**   |

 * Commands to each of the channels (except 'Custom Command') do not need to include the command keyword only the action/parameter.
-For example, to change channel simply post/send the number of the channel **without** the keywords SETCH or  FORCECH .
+For example, to change channel simply post/send the number of the channel **without** the keywords SETCH or  FORCECH.
 * Custom Command is provided to allow the testing of any commands not documented within the official documentation.
 In this instance the COMMAND and any parameters must be sent as a single string.
 * Keyboard commands must currently be issued one character at a time to the item (this is how the TiVo natively supports these command).
 * To send multiple copies of the same Keyboard command, append a asterisk with the number of repeats required e.g. NUM2*4 would send the number 2 four times.
 This is useful for performing searches where the number characters can only be accessed by pressing the keys multiple times in rapid succession i.e. each key press cycles through characters A, B, C, 2.
 See the search script below for an example of this in action.